[Article & Audio] What Pearl Harbor Shows Us About Leadership

 • Fuel supplies for planes and ships were also left intact, meaning that the US had the ability to power its fleet just as soon as everything was up and running again.

-Businesses of all sizes have been trying to navigate unprecedentedly tough times over these past nearly two years, but it's up to you, as the leader, to find the silver lining in what's happening.
+Businesses of all sizes have been trying to navigate unprecedentedly tough times in recent years, but it's up to you, as the leader, to find the silver lining in what's happening.

 Maybe it's that now you know your teams can be effective working remotely.
 Maybe it's that now you're more streamlined and efficient.
 Or maybe it's that now you've realised you have what it takes to succeed in, shall we say, interesting times.